ethnosdev/isochron/README.md

 ## 🌟 Key Features

-* **Pro macOS Interface:** Built with `macos_ui`, featuring sliding sidebars, native translucent selection highlights, and seamless macOS menu bar integration.
+* **Pro macOS Interface:** Built with `macos_ui`, featuring a native 3-pane tree sidebar, translucent selection highlights, seamless macOS menu bar integration, and live horizontal progress bars.
-* **Smart Auto-Pairing:** Import 50 audio files and 50 text files, click the "Auto-Pair" wand, and Isochron will naturally sort and link them all automatically.
+* **Smart Auto-Pairing:** Import bulk audio and text files directly into a "Collection".
+Isochron will naturally sort and link them all automatically into grouped "Tracks".
-* **Pro Timeline Gestures:** Navigate the timeline exactly like Logic Pro or Final Cut.
-Two-finger swipe to pan seamlessly, and two-finger vertical swipe (or pinch) for buttery-smooth exponential zooming anchored right to your mouse pointer.
+* **Pro Timeline Navigation:** Navigate the timeline exactly like Logic Pro or Final Cut.
+Use a two-finger swipe to pan seamlessly, and a two-finger vertical swipe to zoom exponentially.
+Prefer clicking?
+Use the new Zoom In/Out buttons right on the toolbar.
+* **Dynamic ID Strategies:** Automatically parse verse IDs directly from your text files, or let Isochron auto-generate them sequentially using custom prefixes.
 * **Global Transliteration:** Provide a JSON map of non-Latin to Latin characters to instantly apply transliteration rules across your entire project.
-* **Headless Batch Processor:** Queue up dozens of alignments, hit "Run All", and export everything into a unified CSV database when finished.
+* **Headless Batch Processor:** Queue up dozens of alignments in a Collection, hit "Run Alignment on All", and export everything into a unified CSV database when finished.
-* **Phrase Timing Export:** Export phrase timing text files per alignment from alignment-list tiles or the editor toolbar when the pair is finalized.
+* **Phrase Timing Export:** Export phrase timing text files per track directly from the editor toolbar when the pair is finalized.

 ---